Syd Puddefoot: Cricket career

-Puddefoot played cricket for Essex and had shown promise before leaving for Scotland.
+Puddefoot played cricket for Essex.
 He appeared in eight first-class matches in 1922 and 1923, travelling back to Essex during summers while he was with Falkirk.

 Coaching career

-After the end of his playing career, Puddefoot travelled to Turkey to coach at Fenerbahçe, where he teamed up with József Schweng, the club's first foreign manager.
-He saw early success with the club, winning the 1932–33 Istanbul Football League championship.
-However, he had a poor relationship with the Hungarian manager and he moved to Istanbul rivals Galatasaray for the 1933–34 season.
+After the end of his playing career, Puddefoot travelled to Turkey to manage Istanbul side Galatasaray for the 1933–34 season.

 In February 1934, he was involved in an incident in which he was manhandled while trying to calm down players during a game.
 Play had to be suspended and police were called in when the crowd invaded the pitch.
 As a result, 17 of the 22 players who were involved in the match were suspended by the Turkish Football Association.

 Puddefoot returned to England in 1934 for the birth of his child.
-He played twice for St. Annes FC of the Ribblesdale League in June 1934.
 He worked as an FA instructor to Kent Secondary Schoolboys, replacing Wally Hardinge in the role in 1935, but left to take on the managers role at Northampton Town.
 He joined the East Midlands club on 8 March 1935 and stayed for two years, resigning on 10 March 1937 after a disagreement over club policy.
 He left the club having won 41 of his 94 games in charge.

 During World War II, he worked as a War Reserve Constable for the Blackpool Borough Police and went on to become a civil servant with the Ministry of Pensions.
-He joined Southend United as a scout in 1967.
+He later worked for Southend United.